 In short, we will be stepping out of the comfort zone.

-Informed by the progressive report from the EAT-Lancet Commission on Healthy Diets from Sustainable Food Systems, the fifth anniversary of the Forum will encourage dialogue, engage with the audience through panel discussions, interactive plenaries, interviews and workshops.
+Informed by research analysed in the upcoming EAT-Lancet Commission on Healthy Diets from Sustainable Food Systems, the fifth anniversary of the Forum will encourage dialogue, engage with the audience through panel discussions, interactive plenaries, interviews and workshops.

 This year, the Forum will be held on June 11-12, 2018 at Annexet and Quality Hotel Globe in Stockholm.

 The EAT Stockholm Food Forum is an invitation-only event for leaders and experts in science, politics, business and civil society from across the world.
 Even though the Forum is invitation-only, EAT strives to have diversity among its delegates.